thecoshman/http/http.md

     Default: $TEMP.

-  --ssl [TLS_IDENTITY_FILE,PASSWORD]
+  --ssl [TLS_IDENTITY_FILE]

-    TLS identity file to use to encrypt as, plus the password to unlock it.
+    TLS identity file to use to encrypt as.

+    The password is taken from the HTTP_SSL_PASS environment variable, or empty if that variable doesn't exist.

     Default: None.